InstaLight/instalight/README.md

 -->

 # 🤔 Who Am I???
 Hi there!
-My name is Patrick, and I am currently in my Sophmore year studying Computer Science! &nbsp;
+My name is Patrick, and I am currently in my Senior year studying Computer Science! &nbsp;

 I've been coding since I was 9
 - my first language was JavaScript &nbsp;